Retail Trends for 2022

 Credit Card Processing

-National Merchants Association (NMA) is a merchant advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
-Since 2004, NMA’s payment processing solutions have been delivering tailored solutions, best-in-class customer service, and high-quality service offerings for businesses across multiple industries.
-Whether it’s high-risk or low-risk, brick-and-mortar or e-commerce, NMA will create the best processing experience for your company.
-For more information, visit us at our website, www.nationalmerchants.com, or call (866) 509-7199.
+LOLA POS is a merchant advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
+Since 2004, LOLA POS’s payment processing solutions have been delivering tailored solutions, best-in-class customer service, and high-quality service offerings for businesses across multiple industries.
+Whether it’s high-risk or low-risk, brick-and-mortar or e-commerce, LOLA POS will create the best processing experience for your company.
+For more information, visit us at our website, www.lolapos.com, or by calling (866) 509-7199.